pettni/smooth/README.md

     - just don't expose map in if not supported by storage
  - [x] write own storages -- the eigen ones are ugly
  - [x] change SE2/3 constructors to take translation first
+ - [ ] Avoid duplication of boilerplate
- - [ ] trait to change n:th template arg
+   - [ ] trait to change n:th template arg to use lie_group_base for bundle
    - [ ] inject boilerplate with macro and remove lie_group_base
  - [ ] do small angle approximations
  - [x] en: make bundle support vectors with usual semantics and leave it there
  - [x] bundle: typedef bundle with default storage

-### Design choices

- - Return auto to avoid evaluating Eigen temp expressions?
- - Get rid of unordered storage support?
- - Use CRTP or nah?
- - En
-   - Same approach as rest of lib
-     - Pro: more consistent
-     - Pro: stronger typed
-     - Pro: may be able to make something clever for semi-simple group products
-     - Con: maybe not as fast
-     - Con: more code
-     - Con: must use translation() or similar in syntax
-   - [x] No En type, do if constexpr in Bundle
-     - Pro: minimal code
-     - Con: bundle becomes more complicated